klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

   - `{override,default}_priority`: These keys are passed straight to the `add_snippets`-calls (documented in [API](#api)) and can be used to change the priority of the loaded snippets.
+  - `lazy`: `boolean`, if it is set, the file does not have to exist when `load_standalone` is called, and it will be loaded on creation.
+    `false` by default.

 **Example**:
 `a.code-snippets`: